Distributed nonparametric regression imputation for missing response problems with large-scale data: Kernel-Based One-shot Method

-As pointed out previously, the estimator $\hat{\mu}_{\mathbb{K}}$ suffers from the ``curse of dimension" problem if the dimension of $X$ is high.
+As pointed out previously, the estimator $\hat{\mu}_{\mathbb{K}}$ suffers from the ``curse of dimension" problem when the dimension of $X$ is high.
+The nonparametric regression imputation is regarded reliable only when the number of covariates is very small in some existing works \citep{Hu2012core,chen2017finite} due to this problem.
 Fortunately, this problem can be mitigated by the large sample size in the big data era.
-Next we give some heuristic discussions.
+Next, we give some heuristic discussions.
 Under some mild conditions, $\hat{\mu}_{\mathbb{K}} - \mu$ admits the following decomposition